squach90/balatro-mod-manager/README.md

 ### Development Mode

-To start the project in development mode, use the provided Makefile:
+To start the project in development mode, use the provided justfile:

 1. Run the debug target:
     ```sh
-    make debug
+    just debug
     ```

 ### Production Mode